 BIO 403 Biology of Cancer.
 This course provides students with a general introduction to the nature of cancer, a conceptual understanding of the molecular events underlying the development of human cancers, and an historical perspective on its underlying causes, including the role of tumor viruses, cellular oncogenes and tumor suppressors.
 The larger implications of these causes will be addressed by studying the mechanisms of tumorigenesis, metastasis, and angiogensis.
 In addition, students will investigate the development and clinical use of therapies based on major discoveries in cancer research.
 This is a textbook-based course, but will involve substantial use of the related primary literature and will include a laboratory component exploring a range of techniques used in the study of cancer biology.
 Prerequisite: C- or better in BIO302.
 Offered Spring Semester.
 K. Resendes.

 BIO 433 Behavioral Neuroscience (4 SH).
 Analysis of how nervous systems activity underlies sensory, perceptual and higher cognitive activities including motivation, memory, language, thought and mental illness.
 A laboratory is included.
-A. Gittis.
-(Also listed as NS 341 and PSY 341.)
+D. Buffalari.
+(Also listed corss-listed as NS 341 and PSY 341.)

 BIO 434 Neurobiology (4 SH).
 This course is an exploration of advanced topics in the field of neurobiology, with the focus being the nervous system as the central control and integrating system in animals.
 It reviews fundamental neuroanatomy and neurophysiology, as well as more specific topics such as sensory systems, neuroendocrinology and nervous system development and disease.
 Recent advances published in the field of neurobiology will also be discussed.
 The lab component will be complementary to material covered during lectures.
 Prerequisite: C- or better in BIO 334 or BIO 335.
 Offered Spring Semester in alternate years.
 M. Furimsky.